 place for quite a short time: often about two minutes or even less.

-- perhaps four and sometimes only one!
-Surprising though this may seem,
+perhaps four and sometimes only one!
+Surprising though it may seem,

 experience shows that doing acupuncture this way is quite as effective

-as using a lot of needles and leaving them in for longer and is less
+as using a lot of needles and leaving them in for longer.
+It is also less

 likely to have unwanted effects.